 Always use Honda Genuine Parts or their equivalents to ensure reliability and safety.

 When ordering colored components, specify the model name, color, and code mentioned on the color label.
-The color label is attached to the left side of the frame.
+The color label is attached to the frame under the seat. ■ P. 56